- Eukaryotic Cells have a well-organized, membrane-bound nucleus and organelles.

 Lysosomes

-- These are membrane bound vesicular structures formed by the process of packaging in the Golgi apparatus.
+- Membrane-bound vesicular structures formed by packaging in the Golgi apparatus.

-- Lysosomal vesicles contain almost all types of hydrolytic enzymes (hydrolases– lipases, proteases, carbohydrases).
-They are active at acidic pH.
-They digest carbohydrates, proteins, lipids and nucleic acids.
+- Contain almost all types of hydrolytic enzymes (hydrolases – lipases, proteases, carbohydrases), active at acidic pH, which digest carbohydrates, proteins, lipids, and nucleic acids.

 Vacuoles

-- These are the membrane-bound space found in the cytoplasm.
-It contains water, sap, excretory product and other materials not useful for the cell.
+- Membrane-bound spaces in the cytoplasm containing water, sap, excretory products, and other materials not useful for the cell.

-- Vacuole is bound by a single membrane called tonoplast.
+- Bound by a single membrane called tonoplast.

-- In plant cells, the vacuoles can occupy up to 90% of the volume of the cell.
+- In plant cells, vacuoles can occupy up to 90% of the cell volume.

-- In plants, the tonoplast facilitates the transport of ions and other materials against concentration gradients into the vacuole.
-Hence their concentration is higher in the vacuole than in the cytoplasm.
+- In plants, the tonoplast facilitates transport of ions and other materials against concentration gradients into the vacuole, resulting in higher concentrations in the vacuole than in the cytoplasm.

-- In Amoeba, the contractile vacuole helps for excretion.
+- In Amoeba, the contractile vacuole aids in excretion.

-- In many cells (e.g. protists), food vacuoles are formed by engulfing the food particles.
+- In many cells (e.g., protists), food vacuoles form by engulfing food particles.